 Kurtis Mullins

-Originally from Dayton, Ohio, I moved to Central Maine in 2021 with my family, where we have a small homestead.
+I'm a freelance backend and infrastructure engineer based in Central Maine.
+Eighteen years across backend development, DevOps, and platform engineering — previously at Red Hat, Equinix Metal, Clockwork Labs, and the Water Institute.
+Originally from Dayton, Ohio, I moved to Maine in 2021 with my family, where we have a small homestead.
 When I'm not writing code or tinkering in the homelab, you'll usually find me training BJJ, working on the property, exploring Maine, or catching live music.

 Portrait of Kurtis Mullins holding a cat and a cup.